 In the first Best Start Grant statistics publication, we derived 'first births' and 'subsequent births' from payment information.
 However, this meant it was not possible to derive whether an application was for first or subsequent birth where the application had been denied, withdrawn, authorised but not yet paid, or where an application remained pending.
-In this publication we have improved the method for deriving first and subsequent births to use the information about clients' dependent children from application forms.
 Where an application for Pregnancy and Baby payment included baby details, but no details of other dependent children, we have classed an application as being for a first birth.
-Where an application for Pregnancy and Baby payment included baby payment included baby details, and also details of other dependent children, we have classed an application as a subsequent birth.
+Where an application for Pregnancy and Baby payment included baby details, and also details of other dependent children, we have classed an application as a subsequent birth.